 What do you serve chicken cacciatore over?

-- You could serve it as is for a low carb dinner
+- You could add chicken to a plate as is for a low carb dinner

 - Or make this easy Instant Pot white rice and serve it on top